 It was that kind of engaged activity focused on the common good that attracted nearly 1,000 members to our organization.

-New Executive Director Hired: Conducted candidate search and multiple interviews which resulted in the hiring of Michele James in late October 2020.
+New Executive Director Hired: Michele James was hired in late October 2020.
 Michele is a longtime resident of Flagstaff with experience in working with stakeholders, ecosystem management, and civic engagement.

 2020 Campaign: In preparation for the primary and general election, we posed 13 questions to Flagstaff’s mayoral candidates and published their answers on our website, Facebook page and in our Communications Newsletter.